Cranberry Woman Charged with Homicide after Speeding Away with her Boyfriend Clinging to her Vehicle

 Additional charges levied against Royall include aggravated assault by vehicle while under the influence; reckless endangerment; careless driving; running a stop sign; driving with an expired license; reckless driving; and aggravated assault by vehicle.

 Royall has two previous convictions on her record, both from 2016.
 Both were misdemeanor drug charges; one was in Allegheny County, and one was in Westmoreland County.
-She received sentences of one year probation for one case and three months in jail for the other.
+She received sentences of one year of probation for one case and three months in jail for the other.

 Ms. Royall faces some stiff penalties for her actions.
 Just the reckless/careless driving charges come with penalties of at least $200 in fines and 90 days in jail.
 The driving under the influence with homicide charges come with fines of up to $25,000 and up to 10 years in prison.
 If she is convicted, Ms. Royall may find herself in a far worse way than she was the day she drove off with her boyfriend hanging on to her car.